 We rented our basement to a couple on 12-12-19 and they put a deposit down to hold the room til the first when they would move in.
 They signed a lease for a year on the 17th of December and on the 30th they called and said they changed their minds and wanted their deposit back.
 I am taking a loss...
 Read more »

 The tenant signed a lease which creates a financial obligation on that tenant.
 He or she does not have the unilateral right to terminate that lease.
 Whether or not the tenant moves in is his choice whether or not you choose to enforce your right to get paid until you find a new tenant is your...Read more »

 I woke up and I hear meowing coming from somewhere, and I thought it was my cat.
 It was actually another person's cat that was outside my front door.
 I didn't know this because it had no collar and I hadn't seen it before.
 Over the next couple of hours the cat stayed out there.
-I had gone and came...
+I had...
 Read more »

 I have a Colorado lease that has several legal errors, such as governing law is listed as Massachusetts, landlord can lock out the tenant, as well as, all the parties listed on the lease did not sign off.
 A Property Management Company posted a notification on my door on 10/3/2019 informing me...
 Read more »